 - Wooden Katanas Are Even Better: Well, wooden training swords, but the principle is there.
 He beats several Lannister Mooks using it.

 A retired servant living in Winterfell who is known for her tale-telling abilities.

 - Adult Fear: It turns out that her great-grandson Hodor was once a boy of normal intelligence named Wylis.
-One day, while simply standing around in the castle courtyard, he suddenly dropped to the ground convulsing from some kind of seizure, as Nan and the rest of the household looked on in helpless horror.
-Ever since her great-grandson was reduced to the mind of a child and couldn't say anything other than "hodor".
+One day, while simply standing around in the castle courtyard, he suddenly dropped to the ground convulsing from some kind of seizure and screaming "hold the door!", as Nan and the rest of the household looked on in helpless horror.
+Ever since her great-grandson was reduced to a child's mind and couldn't say anything other than "hodor".